Inertia Groups and Smooth Structures on Quaternionic Projective Spaces

 \subsection{Notation}

-Denote by $O=\colim_n O(n)$, $Top= \colim_n Top(n)$, $F=\colim_n F(n)$, $PL=\colim_n PL(n)$ the direct limit of the groups of orthogonal transformations, homeomorphisms, homotopy equivalences, and piece-wise linear isomorphisms respectively.
-In this paper all manifolds will be closed smooth, oriented and connected, and all homeomorphisms and diffeomorphisms are assumed to preserve orientation, unless otherwise stated.
+Denote by $O=\underset{n\to \infty}{\colim}~O_n$, $Top= \underset{n\to \infty}{\colim}~ Top_n$, $F=\underset{n\to \infty}{\colim}~ F_n$ and $SF=\underset{n\to \infty}{\colim}~ SF_n$ (\cite{KL66, LR65}), the direct limit of the groups of orthogonal transformations, self-homeomorphisms of $\mathbb{R}^n$ preserving the origin, base point preserving self-homotopy equivalences of $\mathbb{S}^{n}$, and base point preserving self-homotopy equivalences of degree one of $\mathbb{S}^{n}$ respectively.
+Let $F/O$ be the homotopy fibre of the canonical map $BO\to BF$ between the classifying spaces for stable vector bundles and stable spherical fibrations (see \cite[\S 2, \S 3]{MM79}) and $Top/O$ be the homotopy fibre of the canonical map $BO\to BTop$ between the classifying spaces for stable vector bundles and stable topological $\mathbb{R}^n$-bundles (see \cite[Theorem 10.1 Essay IV]{KS77}).
+In this paper all manifolds will be oriented and connected, and all homeomorphisms and diffeomorphisms are assumed to preserve orientation, unless otherwise stated.
 We use the notation $\mathbb{S}^m$ for the standard unit $m$-sphere in $\R^{m+1}$, and while making computations in homotopy classes, the notation $S^m$ for a space homotopy equivalent to $\mathbb{S}^m$.